jeromewu/jeromewu.github.io/content/blog/why-i-refactor-tesseract.js-v2/index.md

 ![Tesseract.js v2 performance](./performance.png)

 Source code: https://github.com/jeromewu/tesseract.js-performance

 With 4 workers we can have a almost 3x speed up (from 60s to 20s), it is possible to speed up with even more workers!

-If you are interested in using tesseract and giving feedback, please visit tesseract.js github and try it with following command:
+If you are interested in using tesseract and giving feedback, please visit [tesseract.js github](https://github.com/naptha/tesseract.js) and try it with following command:

 ```
 $ npm install tesseract.js@next
 ```

-Hope you enjoy tesseract.js and thanks for reading this story. :)
+Hope you enjoy tesseract.js and thanks for reading this post. :)